marianaborgal/P001_RealEstate_Insights/README.md

 # P001_RealEstate_Insights

+<i>Se quiser ler sobre esse projeto em português, [clique aqui](https://github.com/marianaborgal/P001_RealEstate_Insights/blob/main/README.md).</i>

-This repository contains codes for the porfolio analysis of a real satate company. <br>
+This repository contains codes for the porfolio analysis of a real estate company. <br>
 All information below is fictional.

-#### Project 001 - Real Estate Insights:
+#### Project 001 - Real Estate Insights
 The objetives of this project are:
 * Perform exploratory data analysis on properties available on dataset.
 * Determine which properties should be bouth according to business criteria.
-* Develop a online [dashboard](https://p001-realstate-insights.herokuapp.com/) that can be acessed by the CEO from a mobile or computer.
+* Develop a online [dashboard](https://p001-realestate-insights.herokuapp.com/) that can be acessed by the CEO from a mobile or computer.
 <br>

----
 ## 1. Business Problem
 House Rocket business model consists of purchasing and reselling properties through a digital platform.
 The data scientist is in charge to develop a online dashboard so that the company's CEO can have an overview of properties available to became part of House Rocket portfolio in King County (USA).<br>
 <img src="https://user-images.githubusercontent.com/77681284/117519523-439a7900-af7a-11eb-8cf0-4900c78737e4.png" alt="image" width="200" align="right"/>

-<br>The [dashboard](https://p001-realstate-insights.herokuapp.com/) must contain:
+<br>The [dashboard](https://p001-realestate-insights.herokuapp.com/) must contain:
    * Which properties the company should buy.
    * A map view with properties available.
    * A table view with attributes filters.